alanng10/InfoTechEconomyWorth/Docue/a.md

 It is enough info in execute certain info in class, inf client already has enough info of sure certain info of call unit.

+ClassB has more high require to realize all gain from most gain program lang than Class Lang.

+ClassB has much less base economy worth than Class Lang because of more high require.